oldenburgc/BobRossQuotes-Go/README.md

 Run the container: `docker run -d -p 8080:8080 bobross-go:latest`

-Then point your browser at localhost:8080
+Then point your browser to localhost:8080

 ## Just run the code: